haskell-streaming/streaming/README.md

          | Step !(f (Stream f m r))
          | Delay (m (Stream f m r))

-in place of the standard version in the `free` library, which is approximately:
+in place of the standard `FreeT` that we find in the `free` library, which is approximately:

     newtype FreeT f m r = FreeT {runFreeT :: m (Either r (f (FreeT f m r)))}

-Such an optimization is adopted internally by the `pipes` library.
+Just such an optimization is adopted internally by the `pipes` library.

-The maneuver is very friendly to the compiler, but requires a bit of subtlety to protect a sound monad instance: as in `pipes`, the constructors are here left in an `Internal` module; the main `Streaming` module exporting the type itself and various operations and instances.
+The maneuver is very friendly to the compiler, but requires a bit of subtlety to protect a sound monad instance.
+As in `pipes`, the constructors are here left in an `Internal` module; the main `Streaming` module exporting the type itself and various operations and instances.